Our store is secure. All payments are made via PayPal. So you can shop with 100% confidence.

-A very nice large headed left hand driver restored is now ready for play.
+A splendid large headed left hand driver restored for play.
 The swing weight is D4 and the club measures 42.25” (107cm).

 Tom King was the professional/club maker at Royal W. Norfolk G.C., Brancaster from 1905 to 1932.
 His name is still visible stamped to the crown of the head.

 A rare wooden mashie having a lofted face.
 Beautiful original condition.
 Length 38.50” (98cm).

 Tom R. Fernie started his career in 1908 at Troon as an amateur before taking up the position as the professional at Turnberry in 1911 where he stayed until 1926.
 His final position was at Royal Lytham & St. Annes from 1927 to 1932.
 His name is clearly stamped to the crown within the strike band, plus to the brass sole plate and to the shaft below the grip.